minvws/nl-covid19-notification-app-coordination/architecture/Solution Architecture.md

 "*In other words, not all users who fail attestation are necessarily abusers, and not all abusers will necessarily fail attestation.
 By blocking users solely on their attestation results, you might be missing abusive users that don't fail attestations.
 Furthermore, you might also be blocking legitimate, loyal customers who fail attestations for reasons other than abuse*" (NOTE:  https://android-developers.googleblog.com/2017/11/10-things-you-might-be-doing-wrong-when.html)

 The safetynet attestation documentation further states about attestation failure: *"Most likely, the device launched with an Android version less than 7.0 and it does not support hardware attestation.
-In this case, Android has a software implementation of attestation which produces the s**ame sort of attestation certificate, but signed with a key hardcoded in Android source code.
-Because this signing key is not a secret, the attestation could have been created by an attacker pretending to provide secure hardware* (NOTE:  https://developer.android.com/training/articles/security-key-attestation)*"***.**
+In this case, Android has a software implementation of attestation which produces the same sort of attestation certificate, but signed with a key hardcoded in Android source code.
+Because this signing key is not a secret, the attestation could have been created by an attacker pretending to provide secure hardware* (NOTE:  https://developer.android.com/training/articles/security-key-attestation)*".*

 This leads us to believe that when applying these checks, we could be rejecting keys from legitimate users, while not preventing any attack.
 TODO: Get more information and clarity around this check.